Two concepts, two logics

 Intent data: detecting online interest

 Intent data measures the online behavior of prospects: web pages visited, keywords searched, content downloaded, comparisons consulted.
-The idea is straightforward: if a decision-maker spends time researching cybersecurity solutions, they probably have a cybersecurity need.
+The logic is simple enough.
+If a decision-maker spends time researching cybersecurity solutions, they probably have a cybersecurity need.

-Intent data providers (Bombora, G2, TechTarget) aggregate these behavioral signals across networks of partner sites and third-party cookies to identify companies that are “in market” for a given topic.
+Intent data providers aggregate these behavioral signals across networks of partner sites and third-party cookies to identify companies that are “in market” for a given topic.

 Intent signals: detecting the real event

 Intent signals detect concrete, verifiable events in a company’s lifecycle: funding rounds, hiring, relocations, executive appointments, mergers.
-These events are factual: they happened, they are dated, they are public.
+These events are factual.
+They happened, they’re dated, they’re public.

 Rodz detects 108 signal types via 350+ scrapers querying 250+ public data sources.